 They invite members of the SPAHP community to connect with their own spirituality or religious traditions, as well as the Ignatian values our school has adopted.
 By encouraging these values to “come alive” in the ordinary and everyday, they hope to deepen the appreciation for and application of these values in our personal and professional lives and our Creighton community.

-Our chaplain strives to encourage awareness of one’s true self, one’s vocation or “calling,” one’s place in community, transcendent values and one’s experience of God (Ultimate Meaning) through a ministry of presence, supportive relationships, spiritual guidance, personal counseling and collaborative programming.
+The chaplain strives to encourage awareness of one’s true self, one’s vocation or “calling,” one’s place in community, transcendent values and one’s experience of God (Ultimate Meaning) through a ministry of presence, supportive relationships, spiritual guidance, personal counseling and collaborative programming.

-She is committed to helping all in our community identify life strategies that will help them embrace the opportunities and challenges they face every day.
+They are committed to helping all in our community identify life strategies that will help them embrace the opportunities and challenges they face every day.